Necrolis/D2GSMonitor/README.md

 	"autostart": bool
 }
 ```
+`config.json.example` provides a skeleton file for you to copy and edit.
+D2GSMonitor will also create an empty config file if it cannot find one.

 ## Receiving JSON
 All data sent out via web requests by D2GSMonitor is JSON encoded.
 The format of the messages can be grok'ed from JSON.cs with `JSON.Event` and `JSON.Data` being the respective top-level JSON schema's.

 It is advised to secure your receive endpoints by setting the `auth_header` and `auth_value` members.
-This settings pair can be used to create a number of different HTTP header style authentication methods, from basic HTTP authentication to API token based authentication.
+The settings pair can be used to create a number of different HTTP header style authentication methods, from basic HTTP authentication to API token based authentication.

 If you want to pass additional data, you can use URL query parameters as part of each endpoint's URL (remember to correctly URL encode any special characters).
 As an example: